Thigh high compression socks are worn by both men and women from all walks of life: runners, nurses, patients–the list goes on.

-Compression hose can enable a faster recovery after your workout by enhancing blood circulation to the muscles.
-You’ll be able to stay agile and be ready for the next workout without the need for extensive periods of rest.
+Compression hose can enable faster recovery after your workout by enhancing blood circulation to the muscles.
+You’ll be able to stay agile and be ready for the next workout without the need for extended periods of rest.

 Treats Swelling Above the Knee

 If you experience swelling in your thighs or above the knee, a thigh-high compression sock will be needed to properly treat the upper leg.
 While a knee-high or ankle sock may be effective in preventing swelling in the feet and calves, full-leg compression is needed for a swollen knee or thigh.

 Spider veins and varicose veins behind the knees are common.
 These conditions can occur across the thigh as well and require compression to be properly treated.

 Rather than opting for surgery, irregularities of the veins can be prevented and managed by wearing thigh-high pressure sleeves.

 Sometimes varicose veins become so severe that surgery is the only option.
 Your doctor will ask you to wear thigh-high compression hosiery after the surgery to provide support to the veins as you recover from the procedure.